ucbugg/learn.ucbugg/ucbugg/chapters/advanced-rigging.md

 ![Names](/images/advanced-rigging/005_naming.png)

 So we have one leg rigged... great.
 We could repeat this for the other leg, but that would be tideous right?
 Maya gives us a great tool called **Skeleton->Mirror Joints** that you can use.
 Select your *LHipJnt*(And just your *LHipJnt*), or your equivalent name.
 And select the option box for **Skeleton->Mirror Joints**.
-If you've named your joints consistently dpeending on which side of the body they're in, you can also make Maya rename your joints to the other side too!(*R->L* or *Right->Left* or vice-versa) Finally, make sure you select **Orientation** as the mirror function instead of Behavior.
-TODO Explain why?
+If you've named your joints consistently dpeending on which side of the body they're in, you can also make Maya rename your joints to the other side too!(*R->L* or *Right->Left* or vice-versa) Finally, make sure you select **Orientation** as the mirror function instead of **Behavior**.

 ![Mirror Joints](/images/advanced-rigging/006_mirror.png)